rubycocos/blockchain/abigen/README.md

 #  Layer is in the order of rendering
 #
 #          enum Layer {
 #              Base,      // 0 Base is the face.
-Determines if m or f version will be used to render the remaining layers
+Determines if m or f version will be used...
 #              Cheeks,    // 1 (Rosy Cheeks)
 #              Blemish,   // 2 (Mole, Spots)
 #              Hair,      // 3 (Purple Hair, Shaved Head, Pigtails, ...)